pdelfino/project-euler/README.md

 Hence, I won't be posting my answers on Github.
 If you already solved the questions checked bellow and want to discuss them with me, send me an email at p.deltino at gmail dot com.

-Currentyly, I solved the following exercises with Python 3:
+Currently, I solved the following exercises with Python 3:

 - [X] 1
 - [x] 2